"7 PPC Landing Page Hacks Your Competitors Would Kill to Know" Webinar

 Take your sales and your lead generation goals and use them to craft the best possible landing page form fields.

 The more work your prospects have to do, the less likely they are to complete your landing page forms.

-This includes typing, especially on mobile—nobody wants to sit there and tap out the reason they need your service, one thumb at a time.
+This includes typing, especially on mobile devices.
+Nobody wants to write out the reason they need your service, one thumb tap at a time.

 Use smart forms so that prospects can autofill their name, address, email and phone number.